ConservationColorado/conservationcolorado.github.io/content/en/blog/oauth2-intro/index.md

 [you should *not* use the implicit flow](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#name-implicit-grant), as it is deprecated for the more secure authorization code flow with PKCE.

+### How does the PKCE flow solve problems with the implicit flow?

+Instead of a preconfigured, agreed-upon `client_secret`, during the PKCE, you'll make up a new secret on the fly every time you initiate a flow.
+Then, you'll hash it and make the exchange then.

+This protects the redirect step of the process.
+Here, the access token is returned in a response to a `POST` request at the token exchange endpoint.
+This is more secure than the implicit flow provides the token in the final callback URL.
+URLs can end up in logs, bookmarks, browser session synchronizations, and more.
+They're easier to tamper with than network calls.

+## Visual representations of OAuth

+### Authorization Code Flow

+{{< mermaid class="bg-light text-center" >}}
+---
+title: Sequence Diagram For OAuth2.0 Authorization Code Flow
+---
+%%{
+  init: {
+    'theme': 'base',
+    'themeVariables': {
+      'primaryColor': '#C4D7A4',
+      'lineColor': '#A1A1A1',
+      'arrowheadColor': 'A1A1A1'
+    }
+  }
+}%%
+sequenceDiagram

+    participant user as User
+    participant fc   as Client Application (front channel) participant bc   as Client Application (back channel) participant auth as Authorization Server
+    participant res  as Resource Server

+    user->>fc:   Click OAuth sign-in button
+    fc->>auth:   Authorization code request, initiating the flow auth->>user: HTTP 302 redirect to the provider's sign-in page user->>auth: Authenticate with provider and give consent auth->>fc:   Authorization code response
+    fc->>bc:     Request to sign in user with the code bc->>auth:   Token exchange request with the code, client id & secret auth->>auth: Validates code, client secret
+    auth->>bc:   Responds with tokens (access and refresh) bc->>bc:     Stores tokens, creates user if needed bc->>fc:     Respond with HTTPOnly session cookie
+    user->>fc:   Hey, now do something on my behalf fc->>bc:     Request
+    bc->>res:    Protected resource request with access token res->>bc:    Response with user data
+    bc->>bc:     Compute
+    bc->>fc:     Response

+{{< /mermaid >}}

+### Authorization Code Flow with PKCE

+{{< mermaid class="bg-light text-center" >}}
+---
+title: Sequence Diagram For OAuth2.0 Authorization Code Flow With PKCE
+---
+%%{
+  init: {
+    'theme': 'base',
+    'themeVariables': {
+      'primaryColor': '#C4D7A4',
+      'lineColor': '#A1A1A1',
+      'arrowheadColor': 'A1A1A1'
+    }
+  }
+}%%
+sequenceDiagram

+    participant user as User
+    participant fc   as Client Application
+    participant auth as Authorization Server
+    participant res  as Resource Server

+    user->>fc:   Click OAuth sign-in button
+    fc->>fc:     Generate PKCE code challenge, verifier
+    fc->>auth:   Request with code challenge
+    auth->>user: HTTP 302 redirect to the provider's sign-in page user->>auth: Authenticate with provider and give consent auth->>fc:   Authorization code response
+    fc->>auth:   Request with code and verifier to token exchange endpoint auth->>auth: Validates code, and PKCE
+    auth->>fc:   Responds with tokens (access and refresh) fc->>fc:     Stores tokens locally
+    user->>fc:   Hey, now do something on my behalf fc->>res:    Protected resource request with access token res->>fc:    Response with user data
+    fc->>fc:     Compute
+    fc->>user:   Indicate what happened

+{{< /mermaid >}}

 ## How to implement OAuth into your application

 ### 1. Set up with your provider